fzi-forschungszentrum-informatik/robot_folders/readme.txt

  fi

 or if you chose to have everything in your home folder:

  # Prepare robot_folders
  if [ -f ~/bin/prepare_robot_folders.bash ]; then
     . ~/bin/prepare_robot_folders.bash
  fi

-* If you are finished you can open a new terminal and create your first project: add_fzi_project main
+If you have put this into ~/.bashrc you can open a new terminal and create your first project:

+ add_fzi_project main

-* At the end of the script you will get useful instructions that could be run afterwards.
+At the end of the script you will get useful instructions about the next steps.
 If you haven't worked with an ic_workspace or catkin_ws before you should first read the tutorials in the wiki:

 http://idswiki.fzi.de/wiki/index.php/Dokumentation/Tutorials/IcWorkspace
 http://idswiki.fzi.de/wiki/index.php/Dokumentation/Tutorials/Icl_ROS